IGS/gEAR/docs/setup_rabbitmq.md

 ## Making changes to the code

 In most cases, the executing code is located in the callback function.
 If this code is changed, the consumer daemon must be re-deployed.

+## Troubleshooting

+### (406, "PRECONDITION_FAILED - inequivalent arg 'durable' for queue 'projectr' in vhost '/': received 'false' but current is 'true'")

+This error is probably popping up in the consumer.
+With this error, after attempting to start the consumer, you will probably see another error along the lines of `pika.exceptions.ChannelWrongStateError: Channel is closed` in the logs.
+This probably means that the queue was created in one context (durable=True) and is now attempted to be run in another context (durable=False).
+Just run `sudo rabbitmqctl delete_queue <queue_name>` and then restart the consumer.